Lake Tuggeranong College

 Lake Tuggeranong College is an Australian Capital Territory public school catering to Year 11 and 12 students (aged between 16 and 20 years).
-It is located in the Tuggeranong, Canberra, close to Tuggeranong Town Centre and on the shores of Lake Tuggeranong in Greenway.
+It is located in Tuggeranong, Canberra, close to Tuggeranong Town Centre and on the shores of Lake Tuggeranong in Greenway.
 The principal is David Briggs.

 History

 The school was established in 1990 under the oversight of principal Robert (Bob) McConchie.
+It was designed by architectural firm nEdwards, Madigan, Torzillo and Briggs, and architect Penleigh Boyd was in charge of construction.
 The enrolment consisted of approximately 400 students.
 The second principal, John See, was appointed in 1997.
 On the retirement of John See at the end of 2006, William (Bill) Maiden was appointed as principal.
 As of 2014 the college has over 734 students enrolled.

 Campus

 The college is prominently positioned on the shores of Lake Tuggeranong, Greenway and is close to the Tuggeranong Town Centre and bus terminal.
-The college campus and the adjoining public library was designed by the firm Edwards Madigan Torzillo and Briggs, the same firm the designed the High Court of Australia building and National Gallery of Australia in Parkes.
+The college campus and the adjoining public library was designed by the firm Edwards Madigan Torzillo and Briggs, the same firm that designed the High Court of Australia building and National Gallery of Australia in Parkes.

 Campus facilities include general use science laboratories; metal, wood, and auto technology workshops; a kitchen class room; sporting facilities including a rowing shed; drama, dance, art and photography studios; and teaching spaces from 20 person class rooms to an eighty-seat lecture theatre.

 Tuggeranong Town Centre Library is adjacent to the college and is a joint-use facility catering for the educational needs of college students and for community use.
 The proximity of the library provides students with access to the ACT public library collection, free computing facilities and study space.
 Fully qualified Teacher Librarians, in addition to ACT Public Library staff, further the services provided to college students.